International Ocean Discovery Program: IODP funding and operations

-IODP uses multiple drilling platforms (JOIDES Resolution, Chikyū, and mission-specific platforms) to access different subseafloor environments during research expeditions.
-These facilities are funded by the U.S. National Science Foundation (NSF), Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT), and the European Consortium for Ocean Research Drilling (ECORD), alongside the Ministry of Science and Technology of the People's Republic of China (MOST), Australian-New Zealand IODP Consortium (ANZIC), and India's Ministry of Earth Science (MoES).
-Together, these entities represent a coalition of over two dozen countries.
-The IODP funding model differs from the Integrated Ocean Drilling Program in that NSF, MEXT, and ECORD each manage their own drilling platform.
-International partners directly contribute to the operating costs of the drilling platforms in exchange for scientific participation on the expeditions and seats on the advisory panels.
+IODP used multiple drilling platforms (JOIDES Resolution, Chikyū, and mission-specific platforms) to access different subseafloor environments during research expeditions.
+These facilities were funded by the U.S. National Science Foundation (NSF), Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT), and the European Consortium for Ocean Research Drilling (ECORD), alongside the Ministry of Science and Technology of the People's Republic of China (MOST), Australian-New Zealand IODP Consortium (ANZIC), and India's Ministry of Earth Science (MoES).
+Together, these entities represented a coalition of over two dozen countries.
+The IODP funding model differed from the Integrated Ocean Drilling Program in that NSF, MEXT, and ECORD each managed their own drilling platform.
+International partners directly contributed to the operating costs of the drilling platforms in exchange for scientific participation on the expeditions and seats on the advisory panels.

-The research vessel JOIDES Resolution (JR) is managed and operated for NSF by the JOIDES Resolution Science Operator (JRSO), which is based at Texas A&M University (TAMU).
+The research vessel JOIDES Resolution (JR) was managed and operated for NSF by the JOIDES Resolution Science Operator (JRSO), based at Texas A&M University (TAMU).
 The JRSO was formalized as the implementing organization for IODP in 2014.

 The drilling vessel Chikyū was constructed and operated for MEXT by Japan's Center for Deep Earth Exploration (CDEX), which was established within the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) in October 2002.
 In 2019, JAMSTEC merged CDEX with its Marine Technology and Engineering Center (MARITEC) to create a new department, the Institute of Marine-Earth Exploration and Engineering (MarE3).
 MarE3 is the current implementing organization for Chikyū.

-The ECORD Science Operator (ESO), established in 2003, is the implementing organization for mission-specific platform expeditions.
-ESO is also responsible for managing the IODP Bremen Core Repository.
+The ECORD Science Operator (ESO), established in 2003, was the implementing organization for mission-specific platform expeditions.
+ESO is also responsible for managing the Bremen Core Repository.

-IODP expeditions are based on research proposals submitted by scientists that address the objectives described in the program's science plan.
-Advisory panels of international experts then rigorously evaluate the proposal for science quality, feasibility, safety, and any environmental issues.
-Proposals that are determined to be of high quality are forwarded to the appropriate facility board (JOIDES Resolution Facility Board, Chikyū IODP Board, and ECORD Facility Board) for scheduling.
+IODP expeditions were based on research proposals submitted by scientists that addressed the objectives described in the program's science plan.
+Advisory panels of international experts then rigorously evaluated proposals for science quality, feasibility, safety, and any environmental issues.
+Proposals that were determined to be of high quality were forwarded to the appropriate facility board (JOIDES Resolution Facility Board, Chikyū IODP Board, and ECORD Facility Board) for scheduling.

-IODP publishes a detailed account of findings and makes all samples and cores freely available.
-IODP's open data policy assures global access to the information collected by the program, and it allows scientists to use data from multiple expeditions to investigate new hypotheses.
+IODP published a detailed account of findings and made all samples and cores freely available.
+IODP's open data policy assured global access to the information collected by the program, and it allowed scientists to use data from multiple expeditions to investigate new hypotheses.

-Cores collected during expeditions are stored at the IODP core repositories in Bremen, Germany (IODP Bremen Core Repository), College Station, Texas (IODP Gulf Coast Repository), and Kochi, Japan (Kochi Core Center).
+Cores collected during expeditions are stored at core repositories in Bremen, Germany (Bremen Core Repository), College Station, Texas (Gulf Coast Repository), and Kochi, Japan (Kochi Core Center).
 Scientists may visit any one of the facilities for onsite research or request a loan for teaching purposes/analysis.
 Archived cores include not only IODP samples, but also those retrieved by the Deep Sea Drilling Project, Ocean Drilling Program, and Integrated Ocean Drilling Program.